erigones/esdc-docs/user-guide/monitoring/server-monitoring.rst

 * Disabling monitoring in virtual server details will set the virtual server to an *unmonitored* state and no new data will be collected.
 * Historical monitoring data is preserved even after deleting a virtual server from the compute node with the *destroy* action.
 * Historical monitoring data is deleted after complete removal of a virtual server with *delete* action.
+* Monitoring hostgroups assigned to a virtual server are created automatically.
+The hostgroup name is prefixed with the name of the virtual data center.
+* Monitoring templates assigned to a virtual server must exist in the monitoring system.

 .. note:: Virtual servers created during the time the data center monitoring was completely disabled will not be monitored.
 Internal monitoring of such virtual servers can be turned on via the API interface.